OffchainLabs/decentralized-timeboost-spec/README.md

 - the consensus timestamp of that round;
 - the consensus delayed inbox index of that round;
 - the next expected priority bundle sequence number at the end of that round (i.e. the value of K+1 that caused the “S is empty” condition).
+- hashes of all non-priority transactions that, in any of the previous 8 rounds, were seen in at least F+1 candidate lists produced by the consensus protocol for that round

 A member who knows this information can safely compute the consensus inclusion list of the next round, and can safely update its state for that next round.